Saint Mark the Evangelist (i.e. the gospel writer), a.k.a. Mark the Disciple

 According to Eusebius (in his Ecclesiastical History) Mark was succeeded by Annianus as the bishop of Alexandria in the eighth year of Nero (in A.D.
 62 or 63).
 Ancient oral tradition says that Mark was martyred in A.D.
 68.

-Saint Mark is the patron saint of Venice.
-In 828, Venetian merchants stole the relics of Mark the Evangelist from Alexandria and transported then back to Venice.
-They built the Basilica of Saint Mark located adjacent to (and connected to) the palace of the Doge of Venice on the Piazza San Marco (Saint Mark’s Square).
-The initial basilica was completed by 832 and the first Saint Mark’s Campanile (bell tower) was built during that same century.
+Early in the history of Venice, Saint Mark was adopted from Aquileia as being the Venician patron saint.
+In 829 (see 829, LCC-04), Venetian merchants stole the relics of Mark the Evangelist from Alexandria and transported then back to Venice.
+They built the Basilica of Saint Mark located adjacent to (and connected to) the palace of the Doge of Venice on the Piazza San Marco (Saint Mark’s Square) to house the relics.
+The initial basilica was completed by 832 and the first St Mark’s Campanile (bell tower) was built during that same century.

 Hippolytus of Rome (see A.D.
 199) in On the Seventy Apostles distinguishes Mark the Evangelist (2 Tim 4:11), John Mark (Acts 12:12, 25; 13:5, 13; 15:37), and Mark the cousin of Barnabas (Col 4:10; Philemon 1:24).
 According to Hippolytus, they all belonged to the “Seventy Disciples” who were sent out by Jesus to disseminate the gospel (Luke 10:1 and following) in Judea and beyond.